 9. Invest part of your profits: advertise your bestsellers

-Your ebooks are making money.
+Your books are making money.
 It’s time to invest in them.
-Set aside ten per cent for promotions.
-Promote the ebooks which are already selling, and promote your readers’ list too.
+Set aside ten per cent of your income for promotions.
+Promote the books which are already selling, and remember to promote your readers’ list too.
 Sadly, I see some authors building and building their lists, but failing to build a relationship with their lists’ members.
 Treasure your readers.

 10. Strategize your publishing program for the next 12 months